shohelsheikh/country_list_using_getx/README.md

 This project contains a country list with search functionality and detailing of selected country.This project contains the getx state management pattern.

+Also this contains unit test case for list.

 ## Getting Started

 This project is a starting point for a Flutter application.